Hanisprogrammerlol/V256A-Algorithm/README.md

 }
 ```

-Doesnt work for c only works for c++
+Doesnt work for c only work for c++